writecleancode/shoppinglist-app/README.md

 Products are assigned to **categories** - products of the same category are **automatically placed next to each other** in the list, avoiding walking back and forth across the store.

+The app is fully responsive. 📱💻🖥

+Lines of code rewritten from tutorials: 0 😀

-The application's interface and some of its functionalities were inspired by the “Listonic” application
+The application's interface and some of its functionalities were inspired by the “Listonic” application.